bridgecrewio/aws-modernization-workshop-bridgecrew/content/terraform/40_module_two/2003_automating_iac_terraform_cloud.md

 Bridgecrew has a native integration with Terraform Cloud that leverages Sentinel for policy controls.
 This means any commit that is pushed to Terraform Cloud will run through a Bridgecrew scan, identifying policy violations, blocking misconfigured builds and detecting drift, all from the same place that you collaborate on Terraform templates, automate deployments, and store state.

 {{% notice info %}}
-Heads up that Sentinel is a paid add-on.
+Sentinel is a paid add-on.
 If you want to try this out for free, HashiCorp does offer a free trial.
+If you prefer not to sign up for the trial, feel free to skip this section and the "drift detection" section.
 {{% /notice %}}

 To sign up for the free trial of Terraform Cloud’s Team & Governance plan, go to your Terraform Cloud instance.
 Select “Settings” and “Plan & Billing.”
 Choose the Trial option.
 You should see Policies and Policy Sets show up in the left navigation menu.